Cherry Blossom is in full bloom in Tokyo now!

 4. Koishikawa Kōrakuen Garden 小石川後楽園の桜 (Full Bloom)

-This is one of the oldest and best preserved parks in Tokyo starting to be built in 1629 in Edo Period.
-The design of the garden is hugely influenced by the West Lake of Hangzhou.
-You can enjoy a variety of cherry blossoms, including Yoshino cherry tree and rare curcuma in Tokyo.
-The park is also popular with maple tree viewing in autumn.
+This is one of the oldest and best preserved parks in Tokyo, which started to be built in 1629 during the Edo Period.
+The design of the garden is hugely influenced by the West Lake in Hangzhou.
+You can enjoy a variety of cherry blossoms, including Yoshino and the rare Curcuma.
+The park is also popular for maple tree viewing in autumn.

 Opening time: 9:00 – 17:00